canonical/curtin/doc/topics/storage.rst

 If the host system for curtin has been booted using UEFI then curtin will install grub to the esp partition.
-If the system installation media has been booted using an MBR, grub will be installed onto the disk's mbr.
+If the system installation media has been booted using an MBR, grub will be installed onto the disk's MBR.
-However, on a disk with a gpt partition table, there is not enough space after the MBR for grub to store its second stage core.img, so a small unformatted partition with the *bios_grub* flag is needed.
+However, on a disk with a gpt partition table, there is not enough space after the MBR for grub to store its second stage core.img, so a small un-formatted partition with the *bios_grub* flag is needed.
 This partition should be placed at the beginning of the disk and should be 1MB in size.
 It should not contain a filesystem or be mounted anywhere on the system.